nvpro-samples/vk_lod_clusters/README.md

 > [!IMPORTANT]
 > Note, that the repository of `nvpro_core2` needs to be updated manually, when the sample is updated manually, as version mismatches could occur over time.
 Either run the appropriate git commands or delete `/build/_deps/nvpro_core2`.

+### Interactions

+* `WASD` and `QE` to control the camera. `SHIFT` for faster speed, `CTRL` for slower. `ALT` to orbit around the last hit point.
+* `SPACE` or `double left click` to get a surface hit point that the camera will orient itself to.
+This also adjusts the walking speed based on a percentage of the distance to the point.
+Meaning close by hit points will cause slower walk than points further in the distance.
+* `M` or `double right click` to on a surface hit point to generate the reflective mirror box in ray tracing.
+Trigger this on the sky to make it disappear.
+* `R` to reload the shaders (meant for debugging).

 ## Further Samples about NVIDIA RTX Mega Geometry

 Other Vulkan samples using the new extensions are: